 Providing opportunities for members of your diocese, parish, or organization to learn more about the Catholic faith is a challenge.
 Constraints such as geography, staffing, time, and money often get in the way of providing a systemic program of study for lay volunteers, parents, catechists, deacons, Catholic schoolteachers, and parishioners.
 CDU can help meet this ever-growing challenge with online courses, seminars, and degree programs.
-Currently CDU has partnerships with dioceses across the United States and Catholic organizations, like the Catholic Medical Association (see website for more details).
+Currently CDU has partnerships with diocesess, universities, and organizations throughout the United States and Catholic organizations (see website for more details).

 CDU offers graduate and undergraduate courses that dioceses may wish to incorporate into their permanent diaconate formation programs.
-Deacon directors and others are invited to contact the Academic Leadership (eshaw@cdu.edu) for more information.
+Deacon directors and others are invited to contact the Academic Leadership (provost@cdu.edu) for more information.